NeoResearch/neo2-yellowpaper/sections/08_dBFT.md

 The latter can be achieved by a combination of NEO's requirement and novel ideas in connection with well-known studies from the literature.

 The remainder of this document is organized as follows.
-Section \ref{subsecBackground} provides a brief background on the the classical PBFT.
+@Sec:Background provides a brief background on the the classical PBFT.
-Section \ref{subsecNEOdBFT} describes the key modification made from the literature for the achievement of NEO's dBFT.
+@Sec:NEOdBFT describes the key modification made from the literature for the achievement of NEO's dBFT.
-Section \ref{secdBFTDetails} details the current state-of-the-art of the NEO dBFT ongoing discussions, presenting didactic pseudocodes and flowcharts.
+@Sec:dBFTDetails details the current state-of-the-art of the NEO dBFT ongoing discussions, presenting didactic pseudocodes and flowcharts.
-Finally, Section \ref{subsec:dBFT_MILP} proposes a novel mathematical programming model based on Linear Integer Programming, that models an optimal adversary that will challenge network and verify its limitations on worst case scenarios.
+Finally, @Sec:dBFT_MILP proposes a novel mathematical programming model based on Linear Integer Programming, that models an optimal adversary that will challenge network and verify its limitations on worst case scenarios.

-## Background on Practical BFT {#subsecBackground}
+## Background on Practical BFT {#sec:Background}

-Practical BFT was first made possible by the work of Miguel Castro and Barbara Liskov (see Figure \ref{fig:bliskov}), entitled "Practical Byzantine Fault Tolerance" [@castro1999practical].
+Practical BFT was first made possible by the work of Miguel Castro and Barbara Liskov (see @Fig:bliskov), entitled "Practical Byzantine Fault Tolerance" [@castro1999practical].

 ![Turing-Prize winner Barbara Liskov on 2010.
 Wikipedia CC BY-SA 3.0\label{fig:bliskov}](images/Barbara_Liskov_MIT_computer_scientist_2010_wikipedia_CC_BY-SA_3.0.jpg){height=200px}